fajarFWD/TB/README.md

 - Index Link support

 ## Disclaimer
-- This process wil take apporoximately 30 minutes to setup
+- This process will take approximately 30 minutes to setup
 - You will need a Linux terminal to set this up.
-Windows user can also complete this using something called WSL (research this)
+Windows user can also complete this using something called WSL.
+You can read about it online
 - You will need to deploy this bot either on your own server using Docker or on Heroku using a free Heroku account
-- I do not reccomend using this bot on Telegram groups with large amounts of people as it will overload the bot
+- I do not recommend using this bot on Telegram groups with large amounts of people as it will overload the bot and ultimately cause Heroku to ban your account
-- All of this tutorial will be done for Ubuntu systems
+- All of this tutorial will be done for Ubuntu systems, so commands will be different for other Linux systems
-- redit for all code goes to https://github.com/lzzy12/
+- Credit for all code goes to https://github.com/lzzy12/

 # Tutorial
 ### Prerequisites